TIBCOSoftware/snappydata/README.md

 ./sbin/snappy-start-all.sh
 ````

-It should roughly take up to a minute and look like this (logs are in the 'work' sub-directory):
+This may take 30 seconds or more to bootstrap the entire cluster on your local machine (logs are in the 'work' sub-directory).
+The output should look something like this …

 ````
 $ sbin/snappy-start-all.sh